cceh/kosh/docs/sync.md

 {: .no_toc}

 If you modify any file part of a Kosh data module (.kosh file, XML files or JSON config file), Kosh automatically updates the respective index.
-Therefore if you wish to synchronize your local Kosh instance with data from a GIT repository, you have two alternatives:
+Therefore if you wish to synchronize your local Kosh instance with data from a GIT repository, we present you two alternatives:

 1. TOC
 {:toc}

-## With Kosh Sync
+##  Kosh Sync

 You can use <a href="https://www.github.com/cceh/kosh_sync">Kosh Sync</a>, a Docker container, to synchronize local datasets with their respective cloud repository.